Artillery fuze

 An artillery fuze or fuse is the type of munition fuze used with artillery munitions, typically projectiles fired by guns (field, anti-aircraft, coast and naval), howitzers and mortars.
 A fuze is a device that initiates an explosive function in a munition, most commonly causing it to detonate or release its contents, when its activation conditions are met.
 This action typically occurs a preset time after firing (time fuze), or on physical contact with (contact fuze) or detected proximity to the ground, a structure or other target (proximity fuze).
 Fuze, a variant of fuse, is the official NATO spelling.

 Terminology

 Munitions fuzes are also used with rockets, aircraft bombs, guided missiles, grenades and mines, and some direct fire cannon munitions (small calibre and tank guns).

 Broadly, fuzes function on impact (percussion fuzes) or at a pre-determined time period after firing (time fuzes).
-However, by the 18th century time fuzes were aimed to function in the air and in the 1940s proximity fuzes were introduced to achieve more precisely positioned airburst.
-Therefore, the terms ‘percussion’ and ‘airburst’ are generally used here unless ‘time’ fuzes are being explicitly described.
+However, by the 18th century time fuzes were aimed to function in the air and in the 1940s proximity fuzes were introduced to achieve a more precisely positioned airburst.
+Therefore, the terms 'percussion' and 'airburst' are generally used here unless 'time' fuzes are being explicitly described.